our areas of focus

 SCHEDULE A CONSULTATION

-To begin discussing your options with stem cell treatment, contact our state-of-the-art Kirkland office by calling 206.415.2947 or filling out our online form.
+To schedule a consultation at our Seattle or St. Petersburg office by calling 206.823.0960 or filling out our online form.
 Our patient coordinators can guide you through the booking process to schedule a consultation with our stem cell experts.

 Are you in pain?